vibhoraggarwal/vibhoraggarwal.github.io/_pages/about.md

   - /about.html
 ---

-I am a graduate from IIT,Kanpur, having a major and minor degree in Mechanical Engineering and Applied Mathematics.
+I am a graduate from IIT Kanpur, India, with a major and minor degree in Mechanical Engineering and Applied Mathematics.
 During my academic career I worked on the design and dynamics of Automotive vehicles and Robots.

-Currently I am working as a research fellow in Dynamic Interaction Control department of IIT, Genova.
+Currently I am working as a research fellow in Dynamic Interaction Control department of IIT Genova, Italy.